 You can cut back on the corn and use fresh baby corn instead.
 I’ve also seen corn extract flavoring for those who’d rather not add any corn.

-I was very pleased with the look and taste of this bread.
+I was very pleased with the look and taste of this coconut flour cornbread.
 This recipe could also be made as muffins or in cornbread molds.
 Like most low carb breads, it can be frozen to be eaten later.

-Although I enjoyed this bread by itself, it would make a nice complement to a Mexican dish like chili.
+Although I enjoyed this coconut flour cornbread by itself, it would make a nice complement to a Mexican dish like no bean chili.
 I may try grilling a slice in butter to eat for breakfast tomorrow.

 Low Carb Gluten Free Coconut Flour Cornbread